kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 In the binding cycle, the reserved `ResourceSlice` is assigned during `PreBind`.

 If a fabric device is selected, the scheduler waits for the device attachment during `PreBind`.
-The composable controller performs the attachment operation by checking the flag of the `ResourceClaim`.
+The composable controller performs the attachment operation by checking the flag of BindingConditions in the `ResourceClaim`.
 If the attachment fails, the following steps are taken:

-1. **Update ResourceClaim**: The composable controller updates the `AllocatedDeviceStatus` to indicate the failure of the attachment by setting a condition with `Type: kubernetes.io/attach-failed` and `Status: True`.
+1. **Update ResourceClaim**: The composable controller updates the `AllocatedDeviceStatus.Conditions` to indicate the failure of the attachment by setting a condition in BindingFailureConditions to `True`.
 2. **Fail the Binding Cycle**: The scheduler detects the failed attachment condition and fails the binding cycle.
 This prevents the pod from proceeding with an unattached device.
 3. **Unbind ResourceClaim and ResourceSlice**: The scheduler DRA plugin unbinds the `ResourceClaim` and `ResourceSlice` in `Unreserve`, clearing the allocation to prevent the fabric device from being used in the `ResourceClaim`.
 4. **Retry Scheduling**: In the next scheduling cycle, the scheduler attempts to bind the `ResourceClaim` again.